 The following are selected responses to this letter.
 Thank you for writing.

-Hans Doerner, Berlin, Germany
+by Hans Doerner, Berlin, Germany

 Sargent had an excellent support system.
 He was encouraged and even groomed for his preeminent position in the world of art.
 By being featured and admired at an early age he was able to show off and develop his facility and magical technique — and they became a self-fulfilling prophesy.
 We should all be so lucky.